 Paper-II will be held only for those candidates who meet the cut-off prescribed by the Commission in Paper-I for different categories.

-Paper-II: The Paper will be set in Hindi, English and in other languages mentioned in the VIII Schedule of the Constitution as given in Annexure-XIV, to test basic language skills commensurate with the educational qualification prescribed for the post.
+Paper-II: The Paper will be set in Hindi, English and in other languages mentioned in the Schedule-VIII of the Constitution as given in Annexure-XIII, to test basic language skills commensurate with the educational qualification prescribed for the post.
 Candidates will be required to write one short essay/ letter.